OXID-eSales/paypal-checkout-documentation/configuration.rst

 Administering PayPal or PayPal Plus orders
 ------------------------------------------

-If you already use :productname:`PayPal` or :productname:`PayPal Plus` module, please note the following limitation:
+If you already use the :productname:`PayPal` or :productname:`PayPal Plus` module, please note the following limitation:

 To manage existing orders, both modules, :productname:`PayPal Checkout` and :productname:`PayPal` for example, must be active at the same time.